 Hopefully we have seen our last big cold snap of the season, so it’s time to get tomatoes in the ground.

 Tomatoes need full sun for their entire growing season.
 Once frost is done, put them in a bed enriched with compost.
 A couple tablespoons of Rocket Fuel under the roots will help your plants get off to a rapid start.
-Feed them with Espoma Plant Tone monthly through the growing season or John’s Recipe containing Fish emulsion, molasses and seaweed at least every two weeks.
+Feed them with Espoma Plant Tone monthly through the growing season.

 I like to put my tomatoes in a cage as soon as they are in the ground and wrap that cage with row cover fabric, top to bottom.
 Ours is called Grow Web (12ft x 16ft).
 Cut the fabric to size and cloths pin the sides together.
 The fabric will protect the plants from cold nights and, more importantly, harsh spring winds that can dry them out in no time.
 Don’t worry – it doesn’t block water or sunshine.